paulanthonywilson/saxophone/README.md

 2. Add ethernet in mix.exs and supervision tree so we can get to the app once it's deployed.
 (Maybe only in prod?)
 3. Make sure you're set up with `brew nerves`, & exrm
 4. Set up nerves for project.
 Remember to source nerves-env.sh & MIX_ENV=prod
+5. Ensure everything is clean before `make all`.
+6. From a clean build the `ale` binary doesn't make it to `_build/` and subsequently the `rel/` directories.
+After first build `rm -rf _build` and `make compile`
+7. Add the `Gpio` worker for the port into the supervision tree.